 OS Maps App for Android - what's new

-Version 1.4 for Android
+Version 1.7 for Android phones and tablets

 We are aware of these issues in the current release: